One of the major problems encountered whilst archiving educational software is the poor condition of much of the documentation.

 Another problem encountered whilst archiving this title was that pages in the various booklets were not printed square (or the booklet was not cut square).

 The booklets were rebuilt in MS Word.
 A blank A5 document of 32 pages was created with the margins set to 0mm and centre formatting applied.
 The page images were copied from Paint and pasted onto the appropriate page in the new booklet.
 They were 'squared' where necessary by using the image rotate tool.
 Only a +/- 1 degree adjustment was necessary.
 Extra pages were inserted or deleted as necessary to make a booklet whose number of pages was a multiple of 4.
+Sometimes images need less than a degree of rotation; this is achieved using the facilities of Windows Photo Gallery, which can also adjust the 'quality' of a scan to improve its readability.

 Where manuals had differently coloured covers this effect was recreated by placing an appropriately coloured rectangle beneath the image of the cover and setting white in the image to be transparent so that the cover colour showed through.